AHSGit/Abdul_PracticeAssignments/README.md

 # assignments
-For submission of assignments for the ACPIFSD course.
+For submission of practice assignments for the ACPIFSD course.